pengwu22/crypto-deanonymization/ipinfo_db/README.md

 			https://blockchain.info/block-index/$block-index?format=json

 Only the blocks in the main chain are collected.

-Only valid (neither 'NA' nor '0.0.0.0') ip addresses' transaction records are calculated.
+Only valid (neither 'NA' nor '0.0.0.0') ip addresses' transaction records are computed.

 The ip addresses are vacant or invalid for the first or last hundred blocks, so in the test file, we pick 15 blocks from the middle.